sequarius/SequariusToys/EnviromentEditor/README.md

 ## This is a simple tool to help you with edit system environment values

-this project is compile with Qt Framework.So you need Qt 4.8 library and compile evironment.
+This project was made when in 2013,compiling with Qt Framework.So you need Qt 4.8 library and compile evironment.
+In recent Windows release contain new enviroment value editor is same like this implement.It`s also an good use for using this tools in period windows instead the original one.
 ## Build
 ```
 >cd ${project_directory}